-- Count toward the number of credits required for graduation - Fulfill a subject area graduation requirement - Be used to calculate grade point average - Be weighted or not be weighted for high school purposes, but not be weighted for college admission - Meet the entrance requirements for Arizona universities
+- Count toward the number of credits required for graduation - Fulfill a subject area graduation requirement - Be used to calculate grade point average - · Be weighted or not be weighted for high school purposes, but not be weighted for college admission - Meet the entrance requirements for Arizona universities

 No core credit transfers automatically.
 All transfer credits are subject to review by site and district staff, regardless of issuing institution.
 Transferring core courses must be provided by an accredited school (NCA or affiliate).
-DVUSD does not accept religious based courses for transfer.
+Core credits may be earned by passing a proficiency examination.
+Students must request a proficiency test through the counseling office.
+Award of credit from successfully passing a proficiency exam will be reflected on a student transcript with a "P" (pass).